 6. Following the market news regularly is beneficial.

-S Jaya Kumar, Consultant, Component Supply Chain Management
+Author: Jayakumar S, Senior Consultant, Component Supply Chain Management

 Find below links to other parts of the article on the same subject of smart component sourcing:

-severe loss of time and money by not buying fake parts
+Part2: Counterfeit components: Methods to protect against fake parts: Save reputation, severe loss of time and money by not buying fake parts

-Green Component Sourcing through environment conscious part selection: Selecting electronic components causing no/least harmful to environment
+Part3: Green Component Sourcing through environment conscious part selection: Selecting electronic components causing no/least harmful to environment

 Part 5: The principles and process of electronic component selection: Component Selection; "an art" for SMART and cost-effective designs

-Methods to manage sourcing issues of obsolete components
+Part 6: Electronic components Life Cycle management: Methods to manage sourcing issues of obsolete components